dbos-inc/dbos-docs/docs/index.md

 ### How to Use These Docs

-- If you're encountering DBOS for the first time, try our [quickstart](./getting-started/quickstart) and get an application up and running in less than five minutes.
+- Check out our [quickstart](./getting-started/quickstart) to get an application up and running in less than five minutes.
-- If you want to learn how to use DBOS Transact's powerful features, check out its [tutorials](./category/dbos-transact-tutorials).
+- Check out our [tutorials](./category/dbos-transact-tutorials) for detailed guides on building applications with DBOS Transact.
-- If you want to learn how to deploy applications to DBOS Cloud, check our our [cloud tutorials](./category/dbos-cloud-tutorials).
+- Check out our [cloud tutorials](./category/dbos-cloud-tutorials) to learn how to serverlessly deploy applications to DBOS Cloud.
-- If you want detailed API references for DBOS Transact and DBOS Cloud, check out our [reference material](./category/reference).
+- Check out our [reference material](./category/reference) for detailed DBOS Transact and DBOS Cloud API references.
-- If you want to learn how things work under the hood, check out our [explanation guides](./category/concepts-and-explanations).
+- Check out our [concepts and explanations](./category/concepts-and-explanations) to learn how things work under the hood.
-- If you want to see more complex applications built with DBOS, check out [our demo apps](./tutorials/demo-apps).
+- Check out our [demo apps](./tutorials/demo-apps) to see more complex applications built with DBOS.